Tukhtamurodov-Sardorbek/Flutter-Handle-Permissions/README.md

-# Best way to handle permissions in your Flutter app
+# Best way to handle permissions in Flutter

 This project is a sample on how to manage sensitive permissions in a user-friendly way.